-Denise Hagan, Founder and CEO
+Denise Hagan, Founder and Director

 When the Queensland State Government handed down the Fitzgerald Report and the Cape York Justice Study in 2002, Denise Hagan had no idea they were about to change her life forever.

 In response to the report the government instituted an initiative called Government Champions.
 Denise’s boss, Jim Varghese was appointed the ‘Government Champion’ for Lockhart River (though Jim himself prefers the term Community Champion).

 Denise was working for the Queensland Government at the time, enjoying a highly successful career, as the youngest woman ever promoted to the role of Senior Project Executive.

 Denise was no stranger to challenge.
 She had overcome personal adversities, and in her role as a public servant she had been witness to many more.
 But her life in Toowoomba, home of the annual flower show, had not prepared her for the experience waiting for her when the light plane touched down on her first trip to the remote Aboriginal community in Lockhart River.

 “I still remember my first visit.
 And before I go on it is important to note that when I say its remote, I mean remote.
 It is over two and a half thousand kilometres from where we are in Brisbane today.
 That’s 35 hours driving time, assuming the roads are open, which they aren’t for 4 or 5 months of the year during the wet season.
 If you can afford the $1,200 return ticket from Cairns, it’s a two hour flight.”